privy-io/privy-js/packages/privy-node/README.md

 const permissions = await client.getUserPermissions(userId);
 ```

-Using the Privy node client, you can also read and write some data for a given user.
+Using `privy-node`, you can also read and write some data for a given user.

-TODO

 ```typescript
 const userId = "0x123";